-Child support is governed by the Florida Child Support Guidelines.
+The Florida Child Support Guidelines govern Orlando child support.
 It is one of the only areas where the parties have minimal discretion in setting the amount of support.
 While there are ways to deviate from the guidelines, the Courts scrutinize child support carefully as it is the child that is entitled to the support, not the parent.
 The Court will not allow the parties to completely waive child support.
-Thus, the key is to ensure the proper information is used to calculate support and if there is a basis to deviate it is done appropriately.
+Thus, the key is to ensure proper information to calculate support and deviate when appropriate.

 Number of children